cysouw/diathesis/text/c07_participle.md

 ### Syntactic functions of participles

-Participles, like *geputzt* 'cleaned' in [@Next], can be used in three different syntactic functions in the grammar of German, namely as (i) an adnominal adjective [@Next a], to be discussed in Chapter [-@sec:adj], as (ii) a depictive secondary predicate [@Next b], to be discussed in [@sec:participles-secondary-predicates], and as (iii) a part of a light-verb construction [@Next c,d] to be discussed extensively throughout this chapter.
+Participles, like *geputzt* 'cleaned' in [@next], can be used in three different syntactic functions in the grammar of German, namely as (i) an adnominal adjective [@next a], to be discussed in Chapter [-@sec:adj], as (ii) a depictive secondary predicate [@next b], to be discussed in [@sec:participles-secondary-predicates], and as (iii) a part of a light-verb construction [@next c,d] to be discussed extensively throughout this chapter.
 Arguably, these three functions are part of the spectrum of uses that are also available to German adjectives (see [@sec:participles-adjectives-light-verb-constructions]).
 So, the basic thrust is that participles are syntactically adjectives which are derived from verbal stems.

 :::ex
 a.
 Das geputzte Haus erstrahlt im Sonnenlicht.